adityakilari/multi-pdf-chat-agent/README.md

 # multi-pdf-chat-agent
-A chat agent that will read multiple pdf's and provide valid text output #uses google gemini pro
+A chat agent that will read multiple pdf's and provide valid text output  #uses RAG design pattern with Ollama framework with Mistral model